xLinkOut/python-c2/README.md

-# python-c2
+# Python C²
-Python C2 with a Tornado WebServer
+Python Command-n-Control botnet with Tornado WebServer.

+# How it works

+# Install